Uzaaft/get_started_with_psd2/README.md

 ## Requirements:

 First, you should sign up at the [DNB Developer portal](https://developer.dnb.no), and read the Documentation there.
-There are two requirements to get this code up and running.
-One is is to authenticate yourself when asking for consent from the DNB API.
-In the Sandbox API it is required to go to the link provided when asking for consent.
-This is handled by the code provided in this repository by using [Selenium](https://www.selenium.dev) and the [Chromium Driver](https://chromedriver.chromium.org/downloads).
-The [Selenium Documentation](https://www.selenium.dev/documentation/en/) is a great place to start if you have further enquiries about web automation.
-The second requirement is to create, and download a certificate from [here](https://developer.dnb.no/profile/psd2).
+There is only one requirement to get this code up and running.
+And it is to create, and download a certificate from [here](https://developer.dnb.no/profile/psd2).
 ## Installation:
 1. Make sure that you have Python 3.7 or higher installed on your computer.
 2. Make sure that you have pip installed.